urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **x**
+  : The radicand to find the principal square root of.
-  : If **x** is _real_ its value must be greater than or equal to zero.
+  If **x** is _real_ its value must be greater than or equal to zero.

 ### **Result**

-  The square root of **x** is returned.
+  The principal square root of **x** is returned.

-  A _complex_ is the principal value with the real part greater than or equal to zero.
+  For a _complex_ result the real part is greater than or equal to zero.

   When the real part of the result is zero, the imaginary part has the same sign as the imaginary part of **x**.

 ### **Examples**